h2ocube/atom/packages/language-babel/README.md

 ## Package Settings

-For most projects it is better to configure `language-babel` via project based `.languagebabel` file properties which will override the package settings below.
+For most projects, it is better to configure `language-babel` via project-based `.languagebabel` file properties which will override the package settings below.
 See *".langeuagebabel Configuration"* for more information on this behaviour.

 * #### Allow Local Override
-  If set this allows `.languagebabel` file properties to be override the global package settings.
+  If set this allows `.languagebabel` file properties to override the global package settings.

 * #### Transpile On Save
   On any file save of a `language-babel` grammar enabled file the Babel transpiler is called.
 No actual transpiled file is saved but any Babel errors and/or successful indicators are notified by an ATOM pop-up.
 Not all files are candidates for transpilation as other settings can affect this.
 For example see `Disable When No Babelrc File In Path` and `Babel Source Path` below.